 Annotated Bibliography

-Associated Press, “Doctors Says Ali’s Brain Injuries Due to Boxing” Los Angeles Times [Los Angeles] July 16, 1987.
+Associated Press, “Doctors Says Ali’s Brain Injuries Due to Boxing.”
+Los Angeles Times.
+[Los Angeles] July 16, 1987.
 Print

-This Magazine article goes into depth on the consequential injuries of Muhammad Ali due to his extensive boxing career.
-During his 61-bout career over the duration of 22 years, Ali believed that his head was left untouched and uninjured.
-This was thought to be so until he was diagnosed with Parkinson’s Syndrome, a form of Parkinson’s disease that is not as severe, but still a neurodegenerative disease nonetheless.
-Dr. Cope, who served as the former Heavyweight Champion doctor in 1980 and a few years afterwards believes that the repeated concussions and blows to the face sustained by Ali were what caused the Parkinson’s Syndrome.
-Although this article was written in 1987, the diagnosis for Muhammad Ali has not yet changed which holds up the validity of this article.
-The article continues on with how concussions cause ruptured small blood vessels, and the scar tissue which may follow from the healing process if not healed correctly may cause brain neurons to degenerate, proving that repeated concussions without proper recovery time can cause irreversible damage.
+This magazine article goes into depth on the consequential injuries of Muhammad Ali due to his extensive boxing career.
+During his 61-bout career over the duration of 22 years, Ali believed that his head was left untouched and uninjured, until he was diagnosed with Parkinson’s Syndrome, a form of Parkinson’s disease that is not as severe, but still a neurodegenerative disease nonetheless.
+Dr. Cope, who served as the former Heavyweight Champion’s doctor in 1980 and a few years after, believes that the repeated concussions and blows to the face sustained by Ali were what caused the Parkinson’s Syndrome.
+Although this article was written in 1987, the diagnosis for Muhammad Ali has not yet changed and still remains highly relevant to the issue of sports related concussions and their consequences.
+The article also discusses how concussions cause ruptured small blood vessels, as well as how scar tissue, which may follow from the healing process if not healed correctly, may cause brain neurons to degenerate, proving that repeated concussions without proper recovery time can cause irreversible damage.

-Jean A. Langlois, Wesley Rutland-Brown, and Marlena M. Wald, “The Epidemiology and Impact of Traumatic Brain Injury: A Brief Overview”, JOURNAL OF HEAD TRAUMA REHABILITATION/SEPTEMBER–OCTOBER 2006, Vol. 21, No. 5, pp. 375–378
+Jean A. Langlois, Wesley Rutland-Brown, and Marlena M. Wald, “The Epidemiology and Impact of Traumatic Brain Injury: A Brief Overview,” JOURNAL OF HEAD TRAUMA REHABILITATION/SEPTEMBER–OCTOBER 2006, Vol. 21, No. 5, pp. 375–378

-This article, written by Jean A. Langlois and other fully qualified professionals Rutland- Brown and Wald talk about Traumatic Brain Injuries and the impact at a larger scale involving more than just sports.
-With that being said, they mention that over 50,000 deaths from TBI occur annually in the United States alone, and over 1,000,000 visits to the Emergency Center per year known, with many more going unreported per year.
-One of the large issues with TBI, would be the link between lasting debilitating conditions and depression that can come from it, with at least 2% of the U.S. population living with long term effects from TBI.
-This article was published in the JOURNAL OF HEAD TRAUMA REHABILITATION, which is a scholarly journal that only accepts updated information and is constantly staying refreshed to the flow of newly found medical information.
-The authors that wrote this article are all very qualified with M.D.’s in this specific field which helps the credibility of this source.
+This article, written by Jean A. Langlois and other qualified professionals Wesley Rutland- Brown and Marlena Wald, examines Traumatic Brain Injuries and their impact generally—that is, beyond sports.
+With that being said, they mention that over 50,000 deaths from TBI occur annually in the United States alone, and result in over 1,000,000 visits to the Emergency Center a year, with many more going unreported.
+One of the greatest issues with TBI is its link with depression, with at least 2% of the U.S. population living with long term effects from TBI.
+This article was published in the peer-reviewed JOURNAL OF HEAD TRAUMA REHABILITATION.
+The authors that wrote this article are all M.D.s who research…

-Robert A. Stern, PhD, David O. Riley, BS, Daniel H. Daneshvar, MA, Christopher J. Nowinski, BA, Robert C. Cantu, MD, Ann C. McKee, MD, “Long-term Consequences of Repetitive Brain Trauma: Chronic Traumatic Encephalopathy” PM&R, Vol. 3, S460-S467, October 2011
+Robert A. Stern, PhD, David O. Riley, BS, Daniel H. Daneshvar, MA, Christopher J. Nowinski, BA, Robert C. Cantu, MD, Ann C. McKee, MD.
+“Long-term Consequences of Repetitive Brain Trauma: Chronic Traumatic Encephalopathy.”
+PM&R, 3,(Oct.
+2011): S460-S467.